Multiple people suffer non-life-threatening injuries in shooting at Morgan State University, Baltimore Police say

 Baltimore Police and federal agents responded to campus after shots were fired around 9:30 p.m., striking multiple people, near a campus residential building and the home of the institution’s fine arts department.

 Shortly before midnight, police tweeted that there was no longer an active shooter situation on campus.
 Baltimore Mayor Brandon Scott tweeted that the matter is now an “ongoing investigation.”
-Those in the area are still asked to shelter in place.
+A shelter-in-place warning that was in effect for several hours Tuesday night has been lifted, the historically Black institution in Northeast Baltimore tweeted after midnight.

 Police said all victims suffered non-life-threatening injuries, but did not provide a count of how many people were shot ahead of a news conference planned early Wednesday morning.
 Councilman Ryan Dorsey tweeted that police told him that five people were shot, and that they believe there were three shooters.

 The police response was centered on the 1700 block of Argonne Drive, near the Thurgood Marshall Apartments and the Murphy Fine Arts Center, and close to the Northeast District Police Station.
-Special agents from the Bureau of Alcohol, Tobacco, Firearms and Explosives also responded to the scene, the federal agency said.
+FBI personnel and special agents from the Bureau of Alcohol, Tobacco, Firearms and Explosives also responded to the scene, the federal agencies said.

+Gov. Wes Moore tweeted early Wednesday that he and his team “are in close contact with officials on the ground and are monitoring the situation.”

-The shooting came amid the historically Black institution’s homecoming week festivities leading up to a football game Saturday.
+The shooting came amid the university’s homecoming week festivities leading up to a football game Saturday.
 On Tuesday evening, a few hours before the gunfire broke out, the fine arts center was slated to host the coronation of Mister and Miss Morgan State.

 “It’s really sad actually, because this is our homecoming week,” Ray Issy, a sophomore from New Jersey, said while walking to her off-campus apartment.
 She was concerned the shooting would lead to the festivities being canceled.
 “It’s like, Bro, why can’t we ever have anything nice?”